 The Criminal Division is supervised by the Criminal Division Chief.
 The Criminal Division is responsible for prosecuting a variety of cases in the areas of fraud, public integrity, public safety, and general crimes.
-Fraud prosecutions include mail and wire fraud, healthcare fraud, bank fraud, and federal program fraud.
+Fraud prosecutions include mail, wire and bank fraud, healthcare fraud, bankruptcy fraud, investment/securities fraud and federal program fraud.

-The Criminal Division also investigates and prosecutes criminal offenses committed by federal, state, and local government officials.
-Public safety prosecutions include environmental crimes, property crimes, and pornography offenses as well as a variety of offenses related to the possession and use of guns.
-Among the general crimes prosecuted by the Division are crimes involving the mail, crimes committed on federal property, counterfeiting of U.S. currency, credit card fraud, and customs violations.
-In addition, the forfeiture of assets used in the commission of crimes or accumulated as a result of the commission of crimes is handled by a Criminal Division attorney.
+The Criminal Division investigates and prosecutes criminal violations committed by federal, state, and local government officials.
+Public safety prosecutions include child exploitation offenses, federal property crimes and a variety of offenses related to the possession and use of guns.
+Among the general crimes prosecuted by the Criminal Division are crimes committed on federal property, counterfeiting of U.S. currency, credit card fraud, social security fraud and customs and immigration violations.
+In addition, the forfeiture of assets used in the commission of certain crimes or accumulated as a result of the commission of specific crimes is handled by a Criminal Division attorney.

-Kenneth Elser, Chief, Criminal Division, US Attoney's Office, Western District of Arkansas
+Kyra Jenner, Chief, Criminal Division, US Attorney’s Office, Western District of Arkansas